Remote keyless system

 A remote keyless system can include both remote keyless entry (RKE), which unlocks the doors, and remote keyless ignition (RKI), which starts the engine.

+Numerous manufacturers have offered entry systems that use door- or pillar-mounted keypad entry systems; touchless passive entry / smart key systems that allow a key to remain pocketed; and PAAK (Phone as a Key) systems.

 History

-Remote keyless entry was patented in 1981 by Paul Lipschultz, who worked for Niemans (a supplier of security components to the car industry) and had developed a number of automotive security devices.
+Remote keyless entry was patented in 1981 by Paul Lipschutz, who worked for Nieman (a supplier of security components to the car industry) and had developed a number of automotive security devices.
 His electrically actuated lock system could be controlled by using a handheld fob to stream infrared data.
 Patented in 1981 after successful submission in 1979, it worked using a "coded pulse signal generator and battery-powered infra-red radiation emitter."
-In some geographic areas, the system is called a PLIP system, or Plipper, after Lipschultz.
+In some geographic areas, the system is called a PLIP system, or Plipper, after Lipschutz.
 Infrared technology was superseded in 1995 when a European frequency was standardised.

 The remote keyless systems using a handheld transmitter first appeared on the French made Renault Fuego in 1982, and as an option on several American Motors vehicles in 1983, including the Renault Alliance.
 The feature gained its first widespread availability in the U.S. on several General Motors vehicles in 1989.

-Prior to Remote Keyless Entry, a number of systems were introduced featuring Keyless Entry (i.e., not remote), including Ford's 1980 system introduced on the Ford Thunderbird, Mercury Cougar, Lincoln Continental Mark VI, and Lincoln Town Car, which Ford called Keyless Entry System (later renamed SecuriCode).
-The system used a keypad on the driver-side exterior door above the door handle.
-The keypad had five buttons that would unlock the driver's door when the code was entered, with subsequent code entries to unlock all doors, and the trunk.
-Nissan offered the same technology on the Nissan Maxima and Nissan Fairlady beginning in 1984, essentially using the same approach as Ford, with the addition of being able to roll the windows down and open the optional moonroof from outside the vehicle on the door handle installed keypad on both the driver's and front passengers door.
-The sixth generation Buick Electra featured a similar sill-mounted keypad for model years 1985-1998, superseded in 1989 by a remote keyless entry system.